myungjinlee/GLYCO/README.md

        Once you calculate buried surface area of your epitope and divide ep_glysum by the buried surface area, you can get epitope-glycan coverage.
 Calculating buried surface area is not provided by GLYCO, but there are many ways you can estimate the epitope-buried surface area such as Pisa(https://www.ebi.ac.uk/msd-srv/prot_int/cgi-bin/piserver) or making your own script with FreeSASA output.

    - 3.2.
 Multiframes: If you have multiple frames of pdb files, you can submit multiple jobs in your HPC system. <br />
      - 3.1.1.
-Glycan atoms of each residues:<br />
+Glycan atoms of each residues - module: "res":<br />
        - Count number of glycan atoms
          1) Input PDBs should be named as frame_INDEX.pdb (e.g., frame_1.pdb, frame_2.pdb) and located in folder "input"
          2) The "input" folder, "template" folder, and glyco.py should be in your current working directory.